amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ## 0.6573 0.3427
 ```
 <br><br>
-This tells us that <b>34.27%</b> of our data set survived the Titanic tragedy.
-This is an important step because if the proportion was smaller than 15%, it would be considered a **rare event** and can be more challenging to model.
+This tells us that <b>34.27%</b> of our data contains survivors of the Titanic tragedy.
+This is an important step because if the proportion was smaller than 15%, it would be considered a **rare event** and would be more challenging to model.

 I like generalizing my variables so that I can easily recycle the code for subsequent needs: